tomcmooney/tech-test-java-main/src/README.md

 7 actionable tasks: 7 up-to-date
 ```

-This command will run all the unit tests defined in the project.
-You can find the test results in build/test-results/test.
+This command will run all the unit tests defined in the project and tell you were you can find the failed test report.

 ## Run
 To run the server, you can execute: